HeardLibrary/digital-scholarship/script/python/inout.md

 Notes:
 - The arguments of the open() function are strings and can be replaced with variables rather than literals if you want.
 - In the second argument, "wt", the "w" stands for "write" and the "t" stands for "text".
 - The last argument specifies the character encoding.
-It can be omitted, since the default encoding in Python3 is UTF-8, but it's clear if you include it.
+It can be omitted, since the default encoding in Python3 is UTF-8, but the situation is more clear if you include it.
 - The file write isn't necessarily completed untill you close the file with the `close()` function.
 - Because the file name in the first argument doesn't specify any path, it will default to the directory from which the script is being run.